mfeemster/keysharp/README.md

 * AHK says about the inc/dec ++/-- operators on empty variables: "Due to backward compatibility, the operators ++ and -- treat blank variables as zero, but only when they are alone on a line".
 	+ Keysharp breaks this and will instead create a variable, initialize it to zero, then increment it.
 	+ For example, a file with nothing but the line `x++` in it, will end with a variable named x which has the value of 1.
-* Function objects will need to be created using the name of the function as a string to be used.
-They are not all created automatically on script load like the documentation says.
+* Function objects will need to be created passing the name of the function as a string to `Func()`.
+They are not all created automatically on script startup.
 	+ This is done by calling `Func("FunctionName" [, object, paramCount])`
 * Exception classes aren't, and can't be, derived from KeysharpObject.
 	+ That is because for the Exception mechanics to work in C#, all exception objects must be derived from the base `System.Exception` class, and multiple inheritance is not allowed.